Show All Answers

 Each child MUST bring their own lunch.
 Two snacks will be provided daily.

-The Augusta Cyber & Robotics Camp is open to rising 6th grade students through 8th grade students who are residents of Richmond County.
+The Augusta Cyber & Drone Camp is open to rising 6th grade students through 8th grade students who are residents of Richmond County.

-We are accepting applications for the Augusta Cyber and Robotics Camp in the summer of the camp.
+We are accepting applications for the Augusta Cyber and Drone Camp in the summer of the camp.
+Click here to apply!

 Once you apply, you will receive an email confirmation.

-Applicants with any additional questions may contact Ms. Shelly Good of the City of Augusta Information Technology Department at (706)-821-2522 Monday through Friday between the hours of 8:30am and 5pm.
+Applicants with any additional questions may contact the City of Augusta Information Technology Department at (706)-821-2522 Monday through Friday between the hours of 8:30am and 5pm.

 For additional information, please contact the Disadvantaged Business Enterprise Department